The Phil Lind Initiative 2023

 The focus for the Lind Initiative in U.S. Studies series in Winter Term 2 at UBC Vancouver is The Trump Impact: Change, challenges, responses.
 The series will run from January to April, 2017.

 The election of Donald Trump represents a seismic shift in U.S. policy and global affairs.
-Our current Lind Initiative series is led by economist, author, and former United States Labor Secretary Robert Reich to explore what the Trump presidency means for the U.S., Canada and the world.
+Our current Lind Initiative series is led by professor, author, and former United States Labor Secretary Robert Reich to explore what the Trump presidency means for the U.S., Canada and the world.

-Dr. Robert Reich served in the administrations of Presidents Gerald Ford and Jimmy Carter and was Secretary of Labor under President Bill Clinton from 1993 to 1997.
+Professor Robert Reich served in the administrations of Presidents Gerald Ford and Jimmy Carter and was Secretary of Labor under President Bill Clinton from 1993 to 1997.
 He is currently Chancellor’s Professor of Public Policy at the Goldman School of Public Policy at the University of California, Berkeley.

 The Lind Initiative in U.S. Studies is hosted by the Liu Institute for Global Issues at the University of British Columbia.
 The Liu Institute is an interdisciplinary research hub for emerging global issues.